bashonly/yt-dlp-YTNSigDeno/README.md

 ---

 Deno is running in JIT-less V8 mode by default (more security at performance cost - see https://v8.dev/blog/jitless, also [this](https://gist.github.com/sakura4919/df97467b169579e00f30d9049b15ab67?permalink_comment_id=4297519#gistcomment-4297519))

 Pass `--extractor-args "youtube:deno_no_jitless"` to disable it.

+---

-*(pass `--extractor-args "youtube:bypass_native_jsi;deno_no_jitless"` to enable both extractor arguments)*
+*Pass `--extractor-args "youtube:bypass_native_jsi;deno_no_jitless"` to enable both extractor arguments*

 ## Installation